nyangweso-rodgers/programming-with-javascript/js-Frameworks/Node.js/Readme.md

 - `app.js`: acts like a control center of web applications.
 It's where you set up and manage everything.
 - `utils/`: These are like handy tools you use to make your website better, like checking if someone's email is valid or formatting dates nicely.

+# `Node.js` Utilities

+1. `nodemon`
+   - this is a utility that monitors for changes in your source code files and automatically restarts the `Node.js` application when changes are detected
+   - Example:
+     ```json
+      "scripts": {
+        "dev": "nodemon index.js"
+     ```
+   - In this case, it's configured to run `index.js` with `nodemon`, allowing you to have an automatic restart of your server whenever you make changes to your code.
+This is beneficial because you don't have to manually stop and restart your server after every code modification during development.

 # `Node.js` Frameworks and Libraries

 - Here is a list of frameworks/libraries built on `Node.js`